São Paulo FC: 1930–1934: Origins: "São Paulo da Floresta" ("São Paulo of the Forest")

-São Paulo FC was founded on 25 January 1930 by 60 former officials, players, members, and friends of the football clubs Club Athletico Paulistano and Associação Atlética das Palmeiras of São Paulo.
+The São Paulo Futebol Clube was founded on 25 January 1930 by 60 former officials, players, members, and friends of the football clubs Club Athletico Paulistano and Associação Atlética das Palmeiras of São Paulo.
 Club Athletico Paulistano, founded in 1900 and one of the oldest clubs in town and 11-time champions of São Paulo, abandoned football due to the professionalization of the sport.
 Associação Atlética das Palmeiras, founded in 1902 and three-time champions of São Paulo, intended after the end of the season 1929 to set up a professional team, but failed to do so.

 The jerseys of the new club were derived from Associação Atlética das Palmeiras, which were white and sported a black ring across the chest.
 To the black-and-white of Associação Atlética das Palmeiras was added the red-and-white of Club Athletico Paulistano, and the ring became red, white, and black.

-Club Athletico Paulistano brought to the union star players Arthur Friedenreich and Araken Patusca.
+The Club Athletico Paulistano brought to the union star players Arthur Friedenreich and Araken Patusca.
 Associação Atlética das Palmeiras' contribution was the stadium Estádio da Floresta, generally known as Chácara da Floresta.

 Internal arguments and turmoil led to financial problems.
 The club merged with Clube de Regatas Tietê, another sports club from the town, and the football department was disbanded on 14 May 1935.